 Incyte is our registered trademark.
 We also refer to trademarks of other corporations and organizations in this Annual Report on Form 10-K.

 Overview

 Incyte is a drug discovery and development company focused on developing proprietary small molecule drugs to treat serious unmet medical needs.
-We have a pipeline with programs in oncology, inflammation, diabetes and human immunodeficiency virus (HIV).
+We have a broad pipeline with programs focused primarily in the areas of oncology, inflammation, and diabetes.